mieko/mieko.dev/_posts/2016-09-27-wtf-is-up-with-beacons.md

 I just pre-ordered a handful of the new [C.H.I.P.](https://getchip.com/pages/chip) single board computers to experiment with.

-I've played-with and prototyped-on different single-board, Linux computers for years, but the game changers here are:
+I've played-with and prototyped-on different single-board Linux computers for years, but the game changers here are:

   1. $9USD/ea in quantities of **ONE**, with: